shibayan/appservice-acmebot/README.md

 The role assignment to the target resource group may be incorrect or not yet reflected, and it may take up to 30 minutes for the IAM settings to take effect.

+**CheckDnsChallenge failed: _acme-challenge.{domain}.com value is not correct** error occurs

+In order for the certificate to be created, the bot needs to create a TXT DNS record for _acme-challenge in Azure DNS.
+This error occurs when the TXT record isn't being served.
+One cause of this may be that the nameservers for your domain may be pointing to the domain registrar, rather than Azure DNS.
+Make sure that you have properly delegated the domain to Azure DNS: [Host your domain in Azure DNS](https://docs.microsoft.com/en-us/azure/dns/dns-delegate-domain-azure-dns#delegate-the-domain)

 ## Thanks

 - [ACMESharp Core](https://github.com/PKISharp/ACMESharpCore) by @ebekker